OpenEvalProject/evals/manuscripts/elife-72909/v2/manuscript.md

 ### Affiliations

-1. https://ror.org/02v51f717 Department of Epidemiology and Biostatistics, Peking University Beijing China
+1. Department of Epidemiology and Biostatistics, Peking University Beijing China ([ROR:02v51f717](https://ror.org/02v51f717))
-2. https://ror.org/02v51f717 Peking University Center for Public Health and Epidemic Preparedness & Response Beijing China
+2. Peking University Center for Public Health and Epidemic Preparedness & Response Beijing China ([ROR:02v51f717](https://ror.org/02v51f717))
-3. https://ror.org/02v51f717 Key Laboratory of Molecular Cardiovascular Sciences (Peking University), Ministry of Education Beijing China
+3. Key Laboratory of Molecular Cardiovascular Sciences (Peking University), Ministry of Education Beijing China ([ROR:02v51f717](https://ror.org/02v51f717))
-4. https://ror.org/042pgcv68 Fuwai Hospital Chinese Academy of Medical Sciences, National Center for Cardiovascular Diseases Beijing China
+4. Fuwai Hospital Chinese Academy of Medical Sciences, National Center for Cardiovascular Diseases Beijing China ([ROR:042pgcv68](https://ror.org/042pgcv68))
-5. https://ror.org/042pgcv68 Chinese Academy of Medical Sciences Beijing China
+5. Chinese Academy of Medical Sciences Beijing China ([ROR:042pgcv68](https://ror.org/042pgcv68))
-6. https://ror.org/052gg0110 Medical Research Council Population Health Research Unit at the University of Oxford Oxford United Kingdom
+6. Medical Research Council Population Health Research Unit at the University of Oxford Oxford United Kingdom ([ROR:052gg0110](https://ror.org/052gg0110))
-7. https://ror.org/052gg0110 Clinical Trial Service Unit & Epidemiological Studies Unit (CTSU), Nuffield Department of Population Health, University of Oxford Oxford United Kingdom
+7. Clinical Trial Service Unit & Epidemiological Studies Unit (CTSU), Nuffield Department of Population Health, University of Oxford Oxford United Kingdom ([ROR:052gg0110](https://ror.org/052gg0110))
-8. https://ror.org/03f015z81 NCDs Prevention and Control Department, Zhejiang CDC Hangzhou China
+8. NCDs Prevention and Control Department, Zhejiang CDC Hangzhou China ([ROR:03f015z81](https://ror.org/03f015z81))
-9. https://ror.org/03kcjz738 China National Center for Food Safety Risk Assessment Beijing China
+9. China National Center for Food Safety Risk Assessment Beijing China ([ROR:03kcjz738](https://ror.org/03kcjz738))

 † Corresponding author

 ## Abstract

-Few studies have assessed the role of individual plasma cholesterol levels in the association between egg consumption and the risk of cardiovascular diseases.
-This research aims to simultaneously explore the associations of self-reported egg consumption with plasma metabolic markers and these markers with the risk of cardiovascular disease (CVD).
-Totally 4778 participants (3401 CVD cases subdivided into subtypes and 1377 controls) aged 30–79 were selected based on the China Kadoorie Biobank.
+Background:Few studies have assessed the role of individual plasma cholesterol levels in the association between egg consumption and the risk of cardiovascular diseases.
+This research aims to simultaneously explore the associations of self-reported egg consumption with plasma metabolic markers and these markers with the risk of cardiovascular disease (CVD).Methods:Totally 4778 participants (3401 CVD cases subdivided into subtypes and 1377 controls) aged 30–79 were selected based on the China Kadoorie Biobank.
 Targeted nuclear magnetic resonance was used to quantify 225 metabolites in baseline plasma samples.
-Linear regression was conducted to assess associations between self-reported egg consumption and metabolic markers, which were further compared with associations between metabolic markers and CVD risk.
-Egg consumption was associated with 24 out of 225 markers, including positive associations for apolipoprotein A1, acetate, mean HDL diameter, and lipid profiles of very large and large HDL, and inverse associations for total cholesterol and cholesterol esters in small VLDL.
+Linear regression was conducted to assess associations between self-reported egg consumption and metabolic markers, which were further compared with associations between metabolic markers and CVD risk.Results:Egg consumption was associated with 24 out of 225 markers, including positive associations for apolipoprotein A1, acetate, mean HDL diameter, and lipid profiles of very large and large HDL, and inverse associations for total cholesterol and cholesterol esters in small VLDL.
 Among these 24 markers, 14 were associated with CVD risk.
-In general, the associations of egg consumption with metabolic markers and of these markers with CVD risk showed opposite patterns.
-In the Chinese population, egg consumption is associated with several metabolic markers, which may partially explain the protective effect of moderate egg consumption on CVD.
-This work was supported by the National Natural Science Foundation of China (81973125, 81941018, 91846303, 91843302).
+In general, the associations of egg consumption with metabolic markers and of these markers with CVD risk showed opposite patterns.Conclusions:In the Chinese population, egg consumption is associated with several metabolic markers, which may partially explain the protective effect of moderate egg consumption on CVD.Funding:This work was supported by the National Natural Science Foundation of China (81973125, 81941018, 91846303, 91843302).
 The CKB baseline survey and the first re-survey were supported by a grant from the Kadoorie Charitable Foundation in Hong Kong.
 The long-term follow-up is supported by grants (2016YFC0900500, 2016YFC0900501, 2016YFC0900504, 2016YFC1303904) from the National Key R&D Program of China, National Natural Science Foundation of China (81390540, 81390541, 81390544), and Chinese Ministry of Science and Technology (2011BAI09B01).
 The funders had no role in the study design, data collection, data analysis and interpretation, writing of the report, or the decision to submit the article for publication.

 ## Introduction